zekiyerdem/sql/02_activities/homework/homework_1.md

 In this homework, I have selected "Customer" and "Customer-purchases' Tables:
 - "Customer", "Customer_Purchases"
 - Column names addressed in the diagram along with the datatypes
-- There is a one tp many relationship between those tables because one customer can make many purchases.
+- There is a one-to-many relationship between those tables because one customer can make many purchases.

 Please find the diagram below;